seanbreckenridge/ttally/README.md

 ## Library Usage

-The whole point of this interface is that it validates my input to types, stores it as a basic editable format (JSON), but is still loadable into typed ADT-like Python objects, with minimal boilerplate.
-I just need to add a NamedTuple to `~/.config/ttally.py`, and all the interactive interfaces and resulting JSON files are automatically created
+The whole point of this interface is that it validates my input to types, stores it as a basic editable format (YAML), but is still loadable into typed python objects, with minimal boilerplate.
+I just need to add a NamedTuple to `~/.config/ttally.py`, and all the interactive interfaces and resulting YAML files are automatically created

-This intentionally uses JSON and doesn't store the info into a single "merged" database.
+This intentionally uses YAML and doesn't store the info into a single "merged" database.
 A single database:

 - requires some way to edit/delete items - at that point I'm essentially re-implementing a CRUD interface _again_
 - makes it harder to merge them together ([I've tried](https://github.com/seanbreckenridge/calories-scripts/blob/master/calmerge))

-JSON isn't perfect but at least I can open it in vim and delete/edit some value.
-Since the JSON files are pretty-printed, its also pretty trivial to grep/duplicate items by copying a few lines around.
+YAML isn't perfect but at least I can open it in vim and delete/edit some value.
+Since the YAML files are pretty-printed, its also pretty trivial to grep/duplicate items by copying a few lines around.
 Without writing a bunch of code, this seems like the least amount of friction to immediately create new interfaces

-The JSON files are versioned with the date/OS/platform, so I'm able to add items on my linux, mac, or android (using [`termux`](https://termux.com/)) and sync them across all my devices using [`SyncThing`](https://syncthing.net/).
+The YAML files are versioned with the date/OS/platform, so I'm able to add items on my linux, mac, or android (using [`termux`](https://termux.com/)) and sync them across all my devices using [`SyncThing`](https://syncthing.net/).
 Those look like:

 ```
-food-darwin-seans-mbp.localdomain-2021-03.json
+food-darwin-seans-mbp.localdomain-2021-03.yaml
-food-linux-bastion-2021-03.json
+food-linux-bastion-2021-03.yaml
-food-linux-localhost-2021-04.json
+food-linux-localhost-2021-04.yaml
 ```

 ... which can then be combined back into python, like: